Anglo-Normans: Norman conquest

+A small number of Normans had earlier befriended future Anglo-Saxon king of England, Edward the Confessor, during his exile in his mother's homeland of Normandy in northern France.
+When he returned to England, some of them went with him; as such, there were Normans already settled in England before the conquest.
+Edward's successor, Harold Godwinson, was defeated by Duke William the Conqueror of Normandy at the Battle of Hastings, leading to William's accession to the English throne.

-After the Norman Conquest of 1066, many of the English nobles lost lands and titles; the lesser thegns and others found themselves dispossessed of lands and titles.
+After the Norman Conquest of 1066, many of the Anglo-Saxon nobles lost lands and titles; the lesser thegns and others found themselves dispossessed of lands and titles.
 A number of free geburs had their rights and court access much decreased, becoming unfree villeins, despite the fact that this status did not exist in Normandy itself (compared to other "French" regions).
 At the same time, many of the new Norman and Northern-France magnates were distributed lands by the King that had been taken from the English nobles.
 Some of these magnates used their original French-derived names, with the prefix 'de,' meaning they were lords of the old fiefs in France, and some instead dropped their original names and took their names from new English holdings.

 The Norman conquest of England brought Britain and Ireland into the orbit of the European continent, especially what remained of Roman-influenced language and culture.
 The England emerging from the Conquest owed a debt to the Romance languages and the culture of ancient Rome.
 It transmitted itself in the emerging feudal world that took its place.
 That heritage can be discerned in language, incorporating the French language and the Roman past, and in the emerging Romanesque (Norman) architecture.